 Victorian conservatories have a distinctive style.
 A typical design will feature a bay-fronted shape with three, five or seven sides, topped with a steeply pitched roof replete with ornate edge rails.
 While the original design called for full floor-to-ceiling glass sides, modern interpretations may include half-height dwarf walls made of brick to accommodate power sockets and radiators.

-Larger Victorian conservatories made feature a P-shaped layout which incorporates a lean to conservatory that runs across the width of the connecting building and a linked section placed at a right angle, extending out from the house.
+Larger Victorian conservatories may feature a P-shaped layout which incorporates a lean-to conservatory that runs across the width of the connecting building and a linked section placed at a right angle, extending out from the house.
 It may include an internal lantern feature in the centre of the roof topping the structure with Victorian splendour.

 Victorian conservatory roofing materials and options

 The distinctive steeply sloped roof of a Victorian conservatory is one of its defining characteristics.
 Traditionally, Victorian conservatories consisted mainly of glass, including the roof, with thin frames to ensure maximum light.
-Today, a range of materials can be used for the roof, from sheets of glass to polycarbonate plastics – and each have their pros and cons.
+Today, a range of materials can be used for the roof, from sheets of glass to polycarbonate plastics – and each has its pros and cons.

 Glass – The traditional material for a Victorian conservatory, it allows for sunlight to enter and brighten the room.
 Modern glass is more effective at heat insulation with double-glazed panels that both insulate and thermally regulate the conservatory.
 It’s also possible to order panels that have been coated to reduce glare.
 Consider fitting panels with self-cleaning glass.
 These are coated with a special treatment that uses sunlight to breakdown and remove grime and dirt, saving you from the tedious job of cleaning the conservatory.